Da Vinci Schools: Advisory

 Every student is enrolled in an Advisory class for the full 4 years of high school that includes students from 9-12 grade.
 The advisory class is a place where students can bond with each other, get academic support, and have a safe place to share their feelings.

 Seminars (electives)

 Seminar classes (similar to electives) are practical, real-world non-core classes.
 Some recent seminar classes have included: Architecture and Design, Vehicle Design, Puppetry, Toy Design, Game Theory, Product and Industrial Design, Web Programming, Robotics, Flight School, Aerospace Engineering, Rocketry, Creative Writing, Leadership, Youth and Government, Drama, Yearbook, CrossFit, Yoga, Photography, and many more.

 Extracurricular activities

-Da Vinci Schools offer extracurricular activities, including CIF sports, after-school clubs, music, CrossFit, and more.
+Da Vinci Schools offer extracurricular activities, including CIF sports, performing arts (theater, choir, studio orchestra), after-school clubs, and much more.